Unplanned Downtime & Benefits of Application Performance Monitoring (APM)

 Picture this: your company builds a web application.
 The product turns out well, and your team is happy.
 But one day, it doesn’t work.
 No one on your team uses it, so no one notices until you start getting chats and emails from angry customers.
 However, your customer support team has no idea what happened, so they scramble to work with IT and find the source.
 Meanwhile, your customers are growing more upset.
 A competitor’s similar application is a few clicks away.

 Even a small mishap can lead to massive losses, but it happens more frequently than you might guess.
 Building up your app’s user base took some time; don’t lose the rapport.
-Instead, make sure you build in a way to monitor your app continually.
-Application performance monitoring (APM) tools comes with many benefits.
+Instead, make sure you build a way to monitor your app continually.
+Application performance monitoring (APM) tools come with many benefits.
 For example:

 Best Practices for Monitoring Apps